torqueaj/AI/temp.md

 ### Steps
 1. Start with an initial solution.
+    - Initialize the current solution.
 2. Generate a neighboring solution.
+    - Create a neighboring solution by making a small change to the current solution.
 3. Calculate the change in the objective function (delta E).
+    - Compute the difference in objective function values between the current and neighboring solutions.
 4. Accept the neighbor if it improves the objective or with a certain probability if it worsens it.
+    - Accept the neighbor if delta E is negative or with a probability determined by the current temperature.
 5. Repeat until convergence or a stopping condition is met.
+    - Adjust the temperature and continue exploring.

 ### Advantages
 - Can escape local optima.